England's speed demons give Bolt second thoughts

 Jamaica hit back to win the women's 4x400m relay, before Botswana raced away to win the men's 4x400m, celebrating by dropping to perform group push-ups as a small pocket of flag-waving fans went wild.

-England's relay wins came as some consolation after a miserable run of luck with injuries and disqualifications, giving them a total of five athletics gold medals -- two behind Jamaica -- with only Sunday's marathons to come.
+England's relay wins came as some consolation after a miserable run of luck with injuries and disqualifications, giving them a total of seven athletics gold medals -- level with Jamaica -- with only Sunday's marathons to come.

 Hosts Australia top the table with 10 combined golds for able-bodied and para sports.